AndGem/OsmToRoadGraph/README.md

 #### Output

 The output will consist of two plaintext files.
-One file ending in `.pypgr`, `pybgr`, or `pycgr` depending on the network type selected; the other file will have the same ending with a `_names` as additional suffix.
+One file ending in `.pypgr`, `pybgr`, or `pycgr` depending on the network type selected; the other file will have the same ending with the additional suffix `_names`.
 The first file contains the graph structure as well as additional information about the edge (length, max speed according to highway type, if it is a one-way street or not).
 The file ending with `_names` includes the street names for the edges.

+If the option `--networkx` is specified, there will be an additional output file with the file extension `.json`.
+See [networkx.readwrite.json_graph.adjacency_data](https://networkx.github.io/documentation/stable/reference/readwrite/generated/networkx.readwrite.json_graph.adjacency_data.html#networkx.readwrite.json_graph.adjacency_data) for more details.

 ##### Output Format